Rodrygo: International career

 On 30 March 2017, Rodrygo was called up to Brazil under-17s for the year's Montaigu Tournament.
 He made his debut in the championship by scoring his side's only goal in a 2–1 loss against Denmark, and netted two more against Cameroon and United States.

 On 7 March 2018, Rodrygo and Santos teammate Yuri Alberto were called up to the under-20s, but both were cut from the squad six days later after a request from his club's president.

 In November 2019, Rodrygo was called up for the first time to the Brazil senior team, for the Superclásico de las Américas against rivals Argentina in Riyadh, Saudi Arabia.
 In the 1–0 loss on 15 November, he replaced Willian for the final 20 minutes.

 On 7 November 2022, Rodrygo was named in the squad for the 2022 FIFA World Cup.
+On 9 December, Brazil faced Croatia in the quarter-finals of the World Cup.
+With the match ending in a 1–1 draw after extra time, the tie would be decided on penalties.
+Rodrygo took Brazil's first penalty, but his kick was saved by Croatia goalkeeper Dominik Livaković.
+Brazil were eliminated after Marquinhos' shot hit the post.

+In May 2024, Rodrygo was selected for Brazil’s squad for the Copa América, further cementing his role as one of the team’s key attacking players.
+During the tournament, he played a pivotal role in Brazil’s campaign, showcasing his versatility by contributing both as a starter and an impactful substitute.
+His performances emphasized his growing importance to the national team setup, reflecting his maturity and adaptability on the international stage.